Gaurav-Van/Data_Science__Machine_Learning-Projects/Project 1/README.md

 * Testing Model's Score on divided data [ train_test_split and cross_val_score]
 * <b>Model Used</b> - Linear Regression (Multiple Linear Regression)
 </br></br>

+<b>5.
+Deployment - </b> Building web app with the help of streamlit and deploying it on heroku cloud
 <hr>
 The Project / Web App is built in Python using the Following Libraries:
 </br></br>